The Changes In Creative Work & Entrepreneurship

 I listed four ingredients above that governed a creative entrepreneur’s ability to run a successful business.
 Industrial capitalism controlled the means to production, the production location, and the means to market, and as we moved to producing digital products, raw materials changed from physical materials to personal characteristics.

-What the maturing of Internet commerce has done is removed the high barrier of entry for creative entrepreneurialism.
+What the maturing of Internet commerce has done is remove the high barrier of entry for creative entrepreneurialism.
 Let’s take a look at this:

 1. Raw Materials